Analysis | What to Know About Trump’s Second Impeachment Trial

 4. Who presides over the trial?

 Senator Patrick Leahy, a Vermont Democrat.
 As the senior member of the majority party, he serves as the Senate’s president pro tempore, or “president for the time being,” which means he’s the presiding officer unless Vice President Kamala Harris is in the chair.
 (The vice president’s official roles include Senate president.)
 Presiding over Trump’s 2020 impeachment trial was Chief Justice John Roberts, as directed by the U.S. Constitution.
-This time, the Senate exerted some leeway on the never-before-litigated question of who presides over the trial of an ex-president.
+Who should preside over the trial of an ex-president is a never-before-litigated question.

 5. Is it constitutional to try a former president?